digital-fabric/polyphony/README.md

 - Co-operative scheduling of concurrent tasks using Ruby fibers.
 - High-performance event reactor for handling I/O events and timers.
-- Constructs for controlling the execution of concurrent code, including supervision and cancellation of concurrent tasks.
+- Constructs for controlling the execution of concurrent code, including supervision, cancellation and throttling of concurrent tasks.
-- Uses native I/O classes, growing support for gems such as `pg` and `redis`.
+- Uses native classes and libraries, growing support for gems such as `pg` and `redis`.
-- Comprehensive HTTP 1 and HTTP 2 client and server.
+- Comprehensive HTTP 1 and HTTP 2 client and server APIs.

 ## An echo server in Rubato